Report unlicensed or unregistered electrician

 How long is the licence valid?

-Show more- Electricians are typically licensed for up to 5 years.
+Show more- Electrical worker licences are typically licensed for 1 year or 5 years.

 - You can renew your licence 90 days before expiry until up to 30 days after expiry.